Enishe1/Music-Similarity-Finder/README.md

-# Music Discovery Radar
+# Music Similarity Finder

-Music Discovery Radar is a Streamlit-powered music similarity app that analyzes audio features and visualizes a song’s Musical DNA using radar charts.
+Music Similarity Finder is a Streamlit-powered music similarity app that analyzes audio features and visualizes a song’s Musical DNA using radar charts.

 Built on a dataset of 50 AI-generated songs, this app extracts audio features from MP3 files, computes similarity between tracks, and lets users interactively explore music based on energy, danceability and tempo preferences.